celery/celery/docs/userguide/extending.rst

 the event loop, processing pool, and the timer used for ETA tasks and other timed events.

-When the worker is fully started it'll continue to the Consumer blueprint, which sets up how tasks are to be executed, connects to the broker and starts the message consumers.
+When the worker is fully started it continues with the Consumer blueprint, that sets up how tasks are executed, connects to the broker and starts the message consumers.

 The :class:`~celery.worker.WorkController` is the core worker implementation,